How do you define success for your law firm? Is it by growing profits, finding a better work-life balance, or something else?

 There are ethical considerations that come with accepting credit cards, but legal-specific credit card processors ensure compliance with all relevant requirements.

 It’s clear that lawyers need to spend more time on billable work and less time on administrative tasks.
 Improving your realization and collection rates might help your firm’s bottom line, but those rates are already fairly favorable—you’ll likely get a better return on investment on effort spent on improving your utilization rate.

 One of the most important things to do is to start using a legal practice management solution, if you’re not using one already.

 How much does Clio cost in comparison?
-Our Boutique plan, billed annually, costs just $14.75 per week.
+Our Essentials plan, billed annually, costs just $17.25 per week.